Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Scheme of Rydberg EIT CNOT gate

-Following the original work \cite{muller2009mesoscopic}, in Fig. \ref{interactionpotentialandbell} we illustrate the dependence of the fidelity of blocking the population transfer $|0\rangle |A\rangle \rightarrow |0\rangle |A\rangle$ as a function of the ratio between $\Omega_c$ and $\Omega_p$.
-In this case the control atom in not excited to Rydberg state, then there is no interaction between control and target atom i..e $V_{\text{ CT}}=0$.
-As clearly seen in Fig. \ref{interactionpotentialandbell}(a), for $\Omega_c>2\,\Omega_p$ in the EIT regime \cite{fleischhauer2005electromagnetically} the transfer between ground states of the target atom is blocked.
-The time dependence of the population transfer is shown in Figs. \ref{interactionpotentialandbell}(b)-(d).
-At low value of $\Omega_c=0.15\,\Omega_p$ the population transfer $|A \rangle \to |B \rangle$ becomes allowed [Fig. \ref{interactionpotentialandbell}(b)].
-In the intermediate case of relatively small $\Omega_c=2.0\, \Omega_p$, the state $| A \rangle$ is temporarily depopulated, but finally the system returns to the initial state [see Fig. \ref{interactionpotentialandbell}(c)].
-At very high values $\Omega_c=14.0\, \Omega_p$ the system always remains in the state $| A \rangle$ [see Fig. \ref{interactionpotentialandbell}(d)].
-Although the regime of strong coupling is advantageous for maximum gate fidelity, it requires high coupling Rabi frequencies of order of hundreds of MHz or GHz which are difficult to achieve experimentally for highly excited Rydberg states due to the drop of transitions matrix elements for ground-Rydberg laser excitation as $n^{-3/2}$.
-Therefore the intermediate values of $\Omega_c$ are of interest for experimental implementation.
-Similar behavior of fidelity is observed for larger numbers of target atoms.
+Following the original work \cite{muller2009mesoscopic}, in Figure~\ref{fig:probabilitiesN1} we illustrate the dependence of the fidelity of blocking the population transfer $|0\rangle |A\rangle \rightarrow |0\rangle |A\rangle$ as a function of the ratio between $\Omega_c$ and $\Omega_p$.
+In this case, the control atom in not excited to Rydberg state.
+Therefore, there is no interaction between control and target atoms.
+As clearly seen in Figure~\ref{fig:probabilitiesN1}(a), for $\Omega_c>2\,\Omega_p$ in the EIT regime \cite{fleischhauer2005electromagnetically} the transfer between ground states of the target atom is blocked.
+The time dependence of the population transfer is shown in Figs.~\ref{fig:probabilitiesN1}(b)-(d).
+At low value of $\Omega_c=0.15\,\Omega_p$ the population transfer $|A \rangle \to |B \rangle$ becomes allowed [Figure~\ref{fig:probabilitiesN1}(b)].
+In the intermediate case of relatively small $\Omega_c=2.0\, \Omega_p$, the state $| A \rangle$ is temporarily depopulated, but finally the system returns to the initial state [see Figure~\ref{fig:probabilitiesN1}(c)].
+At very high values $\Omega_c=8.0\, \Omega_p$ the system mostly remains in the state $| A \rangle$ [see Figure~\ref{fig:probabilitiesN1}(d)].
+Although the regime of strong coupling is advantageous for maximum gate fidelity, it requires high coupling Rabi frequencies of order of hundreds of MHz or GHz which are difficult to achieve experimentally for highly excited Rydberg states due to the drop of transition matrix elements for ground-Rydberg laser excitation as $n^{-3/2}$.
+Therefore, the intermediate values of $\Omega_c$ are of interest for experimental implementation.
+Similar behavior of fidelity is observed for larger number of target atoms.